 A break for coffee and cake while we carefully measured out hops to be used at the boil stage.
 The mash having been transferred into the kettle, we then added three kinds of bittering hops, according to a rigorous schedule.

 The wort was then transferred through a heat exchanger into one of our fermenting vessels where it’ll sit until we dry hop with our special hops in a few weeks’ time.

 Then followed an hour or two of emptying tanks of grain and hops (including Anna, our marketing manager, getting right inside the mash tun), scrubbing, rinsing, power washing and flushing, until the brew house was immaculate, ready for next week’s brewing.

 And the best bit?
 We beat the Bellfield men’s record time for a day’s brewing and cleaning by a whole half hour.
 Not that we’re competitive or anything.

 Mimosa will be launched as a limited edition beer, in keg, in our Edinburgh tap room on 6th March and £1 from every pint of it sold over that weekend will be donated to Scottish Women’s Aid, a charity that’s close to our hearts.
 They work to prevent domestic abuse through a network of 36 specialist local Women’s Aid groups.
-Trade: to order email us at email@example.com or call us on 0131
+To book one of our International Women's Day events, head to our booking page here.
+Trade: to order email us at firstname.lastname@example.org or call us on 0131